-There have been some recent and exciting new laws in the areas of family law and Calgary municipal law that have come into effect recently:
+There have been some improvements in the areas of family law and Calgary municipal law that have come into effect withing the last few years:

 Domestic Violence: